trimstray/the-practical-linux-hardening-guide/README.md

 The process of hardening servers involves both IT ops. and security teams and require changes to the default configuration according to industry benchmarks.

+Also for me hardening is the fine art of doing the right things, even if they in itself don't always look to be having a big impact.
+It's always a balance between ease of use and protection.

 You need to harden your system to protect your assets as much as possible.
 Why it's important?
 Please read a great and short article that [explains hardening process](https://linux-audit.com/linux-server-hardening-most-important-steps-to-secure-systems/) step by step by [Michael Boelen](https://michaelboelen.com/).

 ### How to hardening Linux?